Money at 30: Honeydue App Review

 Getting Started with Honeydue

 One extra step you’ll want to take with Honeydue in order for it to function as intended is to add your significant other to the account.
-This is done by entering their e-mail address and inviting them to join you.
-The app does recommend that you make your profile picture a photo of you before inviting your loved one, just so they know it’s really you when they get the e-mail.
+This is done by entering their email address and inviting them to join you.
+The app does recommend that before inviting your loved one you make your profile picture a photo of yourself, just so they know it’s really you when they get the email.
 Once both of you are set up, you’re ready to explore the rest of the app.